 The school has a policy on safeguarding children and young people which you can find, together with the local procedures to be followed by all staff, in the staff room.

-If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or the NPSCC whistleblowing line on 0800 028 0285
+If your concern involves the DSL or a member of the senior staff, contact the LADO on 01962 847364 or child.protection@hants.gov.uk.

 Remember, if you have a concern, report it.

 Annex 10 - What is child abuse?